 3. A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

-4. An official report of passing scores on one of the Assessment of Basic Skills Tests.
-See web page for cut off scores for SAT, ACT, Core, and GRE.

 4. An official report of passing scores on the Praxis II - Elementary Education Multiple Subjects test.

 5. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.